-If most of your baby’s abdominal organs are affected, he or she will have treatment in stages.
+If most of your baby’s abdominal organs are affected, they will have treatment in stages.
 Your baby’s treatment may include the following:

 Your baby’s abdomen may be small.
-His or her organs may also be swollen.
+Their organs may also be swollen.
 This can cause your baby to have trouble breathing.
 Your baby may need a breathing machine (mechanical ventilator).
 This can help your baby while the swelling goes down and the abdominal cavity grows.

 If the protective membrane around your baby’s organs breaks, your baby could get an infection.
 Also, if an organ is pinched or twisted, it can lose its blood supply.
 This can harm the organ.

 Living with an omphalocele

 After surgery, your baby may still be at risk for long-term issues.
 Your baby’s chance for future problems depends on:

 The size of the omphalocele

 If part of the intestine or other organs lost blood flow

 Babies with damage to the abdominal organs may have long-term problems.
 Your child may have trouble with digestion, having bowel movements, and infection.